Ian Happ Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.44).
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.46).

-- Tigers pitchers combine to surrender 145 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Tigers pitchers combine to rank 15th in baseball in home runs given up (147 total, 1.2 per game).

-- Olson makes the start for the Tigers, his 12th of the season.
-He is 2-5 with a 4.83 ERA and 61 strikeouts in 63 1/3 innings pitched.
+- The Tigers are sending Skubal (3-2) to the mound for his ninth start of the season.
+He is 3-2 with a 3.76 ERA and 43 strikeouts in 38 1/3 innings pitched.

-- In his last time out on Wednesday, the righty went 2 2/3 innings against the Minnesota Twins, giving up four earned runs while surrendering eight hits.
+- The lefty's last appearance came on Friday against the Cleveland Guardians, when he threw six innings, surrendering one earned run while allowing three hits.

-- In 14 games this season, the 24-year-old has put up an ERA of 4.83, with 8.7 strikeouts per nine innings.
-Opponents are batting .246 against him.
+- The 26-year-old has put up a 3.76 ERA and 10.1 strikeouts per nine innings across eight games this season, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.